typedb/typedb-driver-examples/commerce/bookstore/README.md

   - `order.csv`
   - `genres.csv`
 - `request-examples/` — directory with examples of requests for the database.
 Files of `.tql` format can be used in Type DB Studio directly or to create a request for other TypeDB clients
+- `requirements.txt` — list of major requirements for internal testing environment

 ### Schema